rubensworks/article-privacy-decentralized/content/framework.md

 ## Framework
 {:#framework}

+In order to execute queries on top of our use case, a query engine needs to be able to perform several additional tasks compared to typical query execution scenarios.
+First, since our data is spread over multiple sources, and we do not know all of these sources beforehand, the query engine needs to be able to *traverse links* within each source, based on the given query.
+Second, as some sources contain private data, the query engine needs to *authenticate* itself to the sources.
+Third, the query engine needs to *federate* over the traversed sources to evaluate a given query.

 * Explain high-level
 * Emphasize that engine is client-side, including federation, but aggregators can be separate.
 * For protocol: LDN can be used